Affiliate links on Android Authority may earn us a commission. Learn more.

 Android 10 rewind: Throwback look at privacy features pre-Android 11

 Android 10 should have landed on most of your phones by now and you probably have a good handle on all its features.
 One of the most important aspects of the operating system is its enhanced security and improved user control over permissions.
 You can fine-tune the data apps access, restrict location services based on usage, contain background app activity, and best of all, do all of this from a single privacy hub in settings.

 If you’re still waiting for Android 11 to land on your phone and are using Android 10, here’s a look at all the privacy features the OS has to offer and how it makes your smartphone usage more secure.
 Android 11 further builds on these privacy features, so it’s probably a good idea to see what’s already out there before you upgrade.

-Before we get started on a roundup of the Android 10 privacy features, you can check out our step-by-step guide to installing Android 10 here.
-If you haven’t yet received the Android 10 update, here’s when you can expect it on your device.
+Before we get started on a roundup of the Android 10 privacy features, you can check out our step-by-step guide to installing Android 10 here (if you don’t have it yet).
+If you haven’t yet received the automatic Android 10 update on your phone, here’s when you can expect it.